Capital Gains Tax Calculator - Work Out Your Gain

 • Trustees of disabled individuals

-A reduced annual exempt amount is applicable to most other trustees.
+A lower annual exempt amount is applicable to most other trustees.

-Non-residents who sell a UK residential property are subject to Capital Gains Tax and can generally claim the annual exempt amount similarly to UK residents.
-However, companies selling UK residential properties are not eligible for this allowance but may be able to claim other deductions.
+If you're a non-resident selling a UK residential property, you’ll also be subject to Capital Gains Tax, but you can usually claim the annual exempt amount just like UK residents do.
+On the flip side, companies selling UK residential properties don’t qualify for this allowance, although they might be able to claim other deductions.

 Types of Assets Liable for Capital Gains Tax